 Practice Mindfulness and Relaxation Techniques: Engaging in mindfulness exercises or relaxation techniques like meditation or deep breathing can help calm an overactive mind.
 These practices can bring clarity to your thoughts and reduce the anxiety associated with making decisions.

-Start Small: If you're grappling with a major life decision, start by making smaller decisions first.
+Start Small: If you're grappling with a major life decision, make smaller decisions first.
 Building your decision-making muscle with less consequential choices can boost your confidence and make tackling bigger decisions more manageable.

 Track Your Progress: Keep a journal or use a decision-making app to track your progress.
 Note the decisions you've made, the outcomes, and any lessons learned.
 This can help you identify patterns in your decision-making process and refine your approach over time.